kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Deepak Sirwani is a Ph.D.
 Candidate in Behavioral Marketing at the SC Johnson Graduate School of Management, Cornell University.
-His research focuses on metacognition and numerical cognition, examining their applications in areas such as online retail, time perception, and the valuation of emerging technology products such as NFTs.
+His research focuses on metacognition and numerical cognition, examining their applications in areas such as online retail, time perception, and emerging technologies such as non-fungible tokens (NFTs).

 Deepak obtained a BS in Electrical Engineering from the Indian Institute of Technology (IIT).
-With 5 years of industry experience, he was a founding member of the e-commerce startup OYO Rooms, which emerged as a leading global hospitality chain.
-Additionally, he has served as an Intellectual Property Law Consultant for prominent US law firms.
+With 5 years of industry experience, he was a founding member of the e-commerce startup OYO Rooms, which is now a leading global hospitality chain.
+He also worked as an Intellectual Property Law Consultant for prominent US law firms.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.